Wehrum/rl-drop-opener/README.md

 ### Downloading the release file

-For an easy to use/no setup nesear approach, I created a release build of this project.
+For an easy to use/no setup necessary approach, I created a release build of this project.

 You can download the latest release [here](https://github.com/Wehrum/rl-drop-opener/releases/tag/v0.1.0)